Terre Haute, Indiana

 |Recreation Center |

 Above fees do not include books (approximately $100/term), personal expenses, transportation, or expenses for dependents (about $500/month each).
-Please contact the center if you have any questions.
+Please contact the institute if you have any questions.

 INTERLINK students have full access to the university health center.
 Students on student visas are required by ISU and the State of Indiana to have medical insurance.
 The cost of the INTERLINK plan is $290 per 9 week term.
 If students are covered by other plans, that coverage must be equal to or better than that of the INTERLINK plan, and the provider must have offices located in the United States.
 Students are required to show proof that their own insurance meets these requirements.

 Homestay- Please review the homestay FAQ to help you make a decision about whether you are the kind of person for whom a homestay is most appropriate.
 If you determine that it is, please print out the Homestay Application Form and follow the instructions to mail it to the institute.

 Other Housing – Dormitory rooms are available for both married and single INTERLINK students.
 ISU family housing is available at their University Apartments complex with shuttle bus service to campus and around town.
 (This complex is within walking distance to the local Farrington Grove elementary school.)
 Dormitories on campus offer single, double, and suite occupancy.
 University meal plans are available for the on campus dormitories, and the University Housing units include individual kitchens.
 There are also apartments and houses available for rent in the Terre Haute area.
 However, this housing would need to be arranged by the students before or after arrival here.